Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

 \subsection{Label Smoothing and Model Calibration}

-Previous studies \citep{muller2019does} have emphasized the effectiveness of label smoothing in improving model calibration.
-We now explore the connection between model calibration and neural collapse. \looseness=-1

-DNN models often suffer from poor calibration, where the assigned probability values to class labels tend to overestimate the actual likelihood of the correctness.
+DNN models often suffer from poor calibration, where the assigned probability values to class labels tend to overestimate the actual likelihood of correctness.
 This issue arises from the high capacity of DNN models, making them prone to overfitting the training data.
-Guo et al. \citep{guo2017calibration} proposed the expected calibration error (ECE) as a measure of model calibration.
-Additionally, they proposed temperature scaling as an effective post-processing method for model calibration.
-In this section, we delve into the nuanced implications of NC1 and the norms of both $\bm{W}$ and $\bm{H}$ on model calibration, which helps to understand the distinctions in model calibration under CE and LS loss functions. \looseness=-1
+Guo et al. \citep{guo2017calibration} introduced the expected calibration error (ECE) as a metric for assessing model calibration.
+Additionally, they proposed temperature scaling as an effective post-processing technique for improving calibration, which involves dividing a network's logits by a scalar $T>0$ before applying softmax, thereby softening (for $T>1$) or sharpening (for $T<1$) the predicted probability to make it more aligned with the true confidence levels. \looseness=-1

+Previous studies \citep{muller2019does} have highlighted the effectiveness of label smoothing in improving model calibration.
+Conversely, our empirical study reveals intriguing findings: without temperature scaling, label smoothing (with properly tuned smoothing parameter $\delta$) enhances model calibration compared to cross-entropy loss, \textit{but when temperature scaling is applied as post-processing, label smoothing leads to inferior model calibration.} This inconsistency motivates us to investigate the underlying reason.
+In this section, we provide an explanation from the perspective of neural collapse. \looseness=-1